Victoria Kwakwa

+Victoria Kwakwa is a Ghanaian economist who currently serves as the Vice President of the World Bank for Eastern and Southern Africa.
+She previously served as the Vice President of the World Bank for Corporate Strategic Initiatives from September 2021 to 01 July 2022.

-Victoria Kwakwa is a Ghanaian economist and served as vice president at the World Bank for East Asia and the Pacific between April 2016 and August 2021.
-She was country director of the World Bank in Vietnam before her current position.
+She also served as Vice President at the World Bank for East Asia and the Pacific between April 2016 and August 2021.
+Prior to that she was country director of the World Bank in Vietnam.